 This is another example of an error because of a plural subject.
 "I" should be used because it's the correct choice when it comes to subjects.
 It can also be helpful to consider the position of the word in the sentence.
 "I" is used before the verb, while "me" is almost always used after the verb (the exception being the predicate nominative).

-To get a sense of what excellent grammar looks like, peruse the sentences below that use "I" and "me" correctly:
+To get a sense of what excellent grammar looks like, peruse the examples below that show when to use "I" or "me" in a sentence:

 With a little practice and some careful consideration about whether you are working with the subject or the object in a sentence, you can ensure you make the right choice between "I" and "me" every time.
 Though many people ignore the rules when speaking casually to friends and family, it's important to be diligent about your usage when it comes to writing for an audience.